How Starbucks is making its stores more sustainable

 Waste Diversion

-Greener Stores feature a number of renewable energy projects such as EV charging and onsite solar that help mitigate greenhouse gas emissions and improve local air quality.
+Several stores now feature a number of clean technology projects such as EV charging and onsite solar that help mitigate greenhouse gas emissions and improve local air quality.

 Responsible Materials

-Starbucks Greener Stores limit the use of volatile organic compounds, such as paints, coating, adhesives and sealants that can be harmful for the environment and degrade air quality.
+Starbucks Greener Stores standards limit the use of volatile organic compounds (VOCs) found in products such as, paints, coatings, adhesives and sealants that can be harmful for the environment and degrade air quality.
 Other requirements mean mercury-free lighting installed in stores, which increases light quality and also helps eliminate harmful materials that could end up in landfills.

-Starbucks is also starting work on an Embodied Carbon Initiative, which will measure, track and assess the lifetime carbon emissions necessary to build, transport and eventually dispose of all its equipment and building materials.
-The goal, says Jodie Clarke, senior project manager in Global Store Development, is to create new standards, influence more earth friendly practices throughout the supply chain and educate suppliers through a Starbucks Global Academy sustainability course, that recently received positive recognition from the Biden administration.
+Starbucks is continuing work on an Embodied Carbon Initiative, which will evaluate material purchase data to measure, track and assess the carbon emissions that occur during the sourcing, manufacturing, and transportation of equipment and building materials in our cafes.
+The goal, says Jodie Clarke, senior project manager in Global Store Development, is to establish procurement guidelines to obtain more granular product data engage with suppliers in order to influence more earth friendly practices throughout the supply chain and educate partners and suppliers through a Starbucks Global Academy sustainability course.

 Sites & Communities

-One of the newly-certified international Greener Stores – in Antigua, Guatemala – is located inside a preserved and restored UNESCO World Heritage site.
+One of our stores in Antigua, Guatemala is located inside a preserved and restored UNESCO World Heritage site.
 The historic, courtyard-style building uses local art, local furniture and local materials.

 “We refurbished what was already there.
 We didn’t pour new concrete.
 We didn’t buy new steel,” says Erica Saraff, senior project manager, Global Store Development-Sustainability.
 “It’s open-air, so no HVAC system, which is a huge source of electricity use.
 Using local supplies also means savings on transportation costs.”